-- Primary prevention (tier 1): School and classroom-wide systems for all students, staff and settings (approximately 80% of students)
+- primary prevention (tier 1): supports for all students, staff and settings

-- Secondary prevention (tier 2): Specialised group systems for students with at-risk behaviour (approximately 15% of students)
+- secondary prevention (tier 2): additional specialised group systems for students with at-risk behaviour

-- Tertiary prevention (tier 3): Specialised, individualised systems for students with high-risk behaviour (approximately 5% of students)
+- tertiary prevention (tier 3): specialised, individualised systems for students with high-risk behaviour, provided in addition to primary and secondary prevention

 The Department has established a central unit to develop a common Victorian approach to SWPBS based on international best practice.
 To support this work, the Department has appointed 17 Area based SWPBS coaches.
 Coaches work with school leaders to clarify a school's needs and provide the necessary professional learning supported by coaching for teams to embed essential SWPBS features.